lotreklab/nomimapbox/README.md

 ![Editor](readme/editor.png)

-Also you can create your own map styles at [studio.mapbox.com](https://studio.mapbox.com/) with an advanced editor that permits to change every aspect of it, going from the country labels to the roads width.
+Also you can create your own map styles at [studio.mapbox.com](https://studio.mapbox.com/) with an advanced editor that permits to change every aspect of it, from the country labels to the roads' width.
 In this experiment we created a custom style but if you want to use your style you can easily copy it's style ID:

 ![Style ID](readme/style.png)

-And replace it in the `mapbox-test/js/main.js` file.
+and replace it in the `mapbox-test/js/main.js` file.

-When the import process will be completed you can start the Nominatim server and Nginx with:
+When the import process will be completed you can run the Nominatim server and Nginx with:
 ```
 docker-compose up
 ```

 If everything went well you can see your Mapbox map at http://localhost:8080.

 Keep in mind that Nominatim is not a real search engine so you need to search places with theirs complete name.
-If you are searching for complex geocoder you should check these:
+If you are searching for a more complex geocoder you should check these:
 - [Photon](https://github.com/komoot/photon)
 - [Pelias](https://github.com/pelias/pelias)